 Teatro Español is the oldest theatre in Madrid.
 It is in the eastern side of Plaza de Santa Ana.
 It dates from the 17th century.
-In a photo below, the theatre is a building with a flag on top and with a banner for the Jane Eyre performance.
+The theatre is the building with a flag on top of it and with a banner advertising the Jane Eyre show.

-The most beautiful building in this square is the 19th century hotel, located in its western side.
+The most beautiful building in this square is the 19th century hotel, in its western side.

 The hotel is famous because that’s where the most popular bullfighters usually stay in Madrid.